- About Us

 Mental Health and Body Image – where can you find support?

-This week is Mental Health Awareness Week.
 Each year, the Mental Health Foundation run a campaign to bring awareness to different mental health topics.
-Their theme for 2019 is 'Body Image' - how we think and feel about our bodies.
+Their theme for 2019 was 'Body Image' - how we think and feel about our bodies.

 Here at Liquid Personnel, we have put together five recommendations of great resources to provide you with the support you need, whether it’s for you, a family member or close friend.